67-6f-64/AntiOreans-CodeDevirtualizer/.github/README.md

 The source code is provided exclusively for educational purposes, and I take no responsibility for what you do with it.

 My Master's Thesis is further included as a PDF, which you may read to better understand the subject and project.

+## Dependencies

+The project has been developed using [udis86](https://github.com/vmt/udis86) for disassembling, albeit with a few fixes.